KatherineMichel/katherinemichel.github.io/doc/blog/travel/southwest-headquarters-tour-2026.md

 ### Flight Simulators

+Many employees do not even visit this area.
+It was truly exclusive territory.

 ![](southwest-headquarters-tour-2026/pilot-mask-training.jpg)
 Southwest pilots must be able to put an oxygen mask on with one hand in eight seconds while their other hand is on the controls.
 They can have a moustache, but not a full beard, in order to be able to create the necessary seal.
 This testing station accommodates different masks for different types of airplanes.

 ![](southwest-headquarters-tour-2026/fixed-simulator.jpg)
 This fixed-motion simulator was our first simulator experience.
-Over 20 are in use and cost $1 million each.
+23 are in use and cost $1 million each.

 ![](southwest-headquarters-tour-2026/cae-simulator-outside.jpg)
 An instructor saw our group and invited us inside of one for a look.